TimAnderson1/Coffee-Shop-Chain-Performance-Project/README.md

 # Coffee Shop Performance Analysis

 ## Project Overview
-This project looks to understand the performance of a coffee shop.
-The data used spans from January to July 2023.
+This project looks to understand the performance of a coffee shop chain.
+The data used spans from January to June 2023.

 I began by exploring the dataset using SQL to understand its structure and key metrics, including revenue trends, product performance and average order value.